cpraveen/numa/interp.md

 $$
 :::

-::: proof
+:::{prf:proof}
-*Proof.* We prove by contradiction.
+We prove by contradiction.
 Suppose that

 $$
 |p(x)| < 2^{1-n}, \qquad \forall |x| \le 1